reduxjs/redux/docs/api/combineReducers.md

 ####

 Using `combineReducers` can be a good way to enforce separation of concerns in your reducer graph.
 Each sub-reducer receives the previous state for its specific reducer path and is only responsible for returning the next state for that same path.
-However, as your application becomes more sophisticated sometimes you'll have a need to allow a sub-reducer to access some part of the global state.
-This in particular can happen when you manage some global cached resource in your state that you don't want to duplicate for each sub-reducer that needs it (eg. when you use [Normalizr](https://github.com/paularmstrong/normalizr)).  `combineReducers` handles this use case by allowing you each sub-reducer to optionally access the global state.
+However, as your application becomes more sophisticated sometimes you'll need to cheat and allow a sub-reducer to access some part of the global state.
+This in particular can happen when you manage some global cached resource in your state that you don't want to duplicate for each sub-reducer that needs it (eg. when you use [Normalizr](https://github.com/paularmstrong/normalizr)).   `combineReducers` handles this use case by allowing each sub-reducer to optionally access the global state if it happens to need it.

 For example, if you had a state shape like...